Like almost all aspects of our lives, Ki Aikido training has been greatly affected during the pandemic.

 When social distancing comes to an end we will once again be able to accept beginners in our Adults’ Classes and look forward to new students being able to participate.
 Further information about that will be published on our Facebook page at the time.

-Please note however for the protection of all students and instructors, a condition of attendance will be having received both COVID jabs and being willing to demonstrate that via the NHS app.
+Please note however for the protection of all students and instructors, a condition of attendance will be having received both COVID jabs and being willing to demonstrate that via the NHS app, or undertaking twice weekly Lateral Flow tests.

 We are very sorry to have to impose this restriction, but we deem it necessary to do our best to keep everyone safe.

-We are currently planning to resume Children’s Classes in September.
+We are currently planning to resume Children’s Classes on Thursday 4th November.
 Once again the latest information about this will be on our Facebook page.